 Top tracks: All of them

-Scenes from a memory (1999)
+Scenes from a Memory (1999)

-The band decides to abandon the shy Derek Sherinian for Jordan Rudess and not to listen to the label anymore after Falling into infinity.
+The band decides to abandon the shy Derek Sherinian for Jordan Rudess and not to listen to the label anymore after Falling into Infinity.
 The result is a perfect concept album in every second and in all respects, once you hit play you're screwed, you have to listen to it all.
 I have a rare copy with a "scratch" at 0.36 from the fifth song.
 Yes, I know, you don't care.
 Scenes from a memory to me is the best record ever.
 I can't understand how my copy still works, I've been listening to it non-stop for a couple of years.

 Rating 100 + and cum laude too.